 Don’t make eating out an excuse to not stay on your low carb plan.
 There are always good alternatives when dining out.
 It’s encouraging to see that more restaurants are making eating low carb easier.

 The consumer always dictates the market.
-The tide is turning and there are fast food low carb options to choose from.
-The day will soon come that eating a low carb keto diet will become mainstream.
+The tide is turning and there are now many fast food low carb options to choose from.
+I believe for the day will that eating a low carb keto diet will become mainstream.